ResursBank/ecom2/README.md

 The library contains translations for SE/NO/DK/FI/EN.
 You can pass a language to the **Config::setup()** method to set the language for the library.
-This will affect the language of error messages, log messages, and other text output by the library.
+This will affect the language of messages and other text output from the library.

 Some modules have individual *Translator* classes to handle content specific translations.
 General translations are handled by the **Locale** library